Target planning "significant changes" after data breach - CNBC

-Target Corp (TGT.N) plans to make "significant changes" in light of the data breach during the holiday shopping season when hackers stole personal information of millions of customers, the U.S. retailer's chief executive said in an interview with CNBC aired on Monday.
+Jan 12 Target Corp plans to make "significant changes" in light of the data breach over the holiday shopping season when hackers stole personal information of millions of customers, the U.S. retailer's chief executive said in an interview to CNBC.

-Malware was installed on the company's point of sale registers, Gregg Steinhafel said, and Target was working with law enforcement agencies investigating the breach.
+Malware was installed on the company's point of sale registers, Gregg Steinhafel said, and Target was working with law enforcement agencies to determine who did it and when it was done. ()

-"As time goes on, we're going to get to the bottom of this," he said.
-"We're not going to rest until we understand what happened and how that happened.

-"Clearly, we're accountable and we're responsible but we're going to come out at the end of this a better company and we're going to make significant changes."

 Steinhafel did not give details of the planned changes.
 "We are in the middle of a criminal investigation as you can appreciate and we can only share so much," he told CNBC.